Mikrozone-Server/KiCad-to-csv/README.md

 # KiCad to CSV library's parameters exporter

-Utility to export KiCad symbols and footprints parameters from the symbol or footprint library to `.csv` format with user-defined fields.
+Utility to export/import KiCad symbols and footprints parameters from the symbol or footprint library to `.csv` format with user-defined fields.

 ![logo](docs/logo.png)

+> Utility is not able to create new parameters, just update the existing one.

 ## Prerequisites